 Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At June 30, 2013, the bank balances were \$3,996,551.97.
+At June 30, 2014, the School District had deposits with a carrying amount of \$3,214,191.92 and a bank balance of \$3,453,217.35.
+The bank balances insured by Federal depository insurance were \$617.095.89.

 The amounts exposed to custodial credit risk are classified into three categories as follows:

-Category 1 - Uncollateralized,

-Category 2 - Cash collateralized with securities held by the pledging financial institution,

-Category 3 - Cash collateralized with securities held by the pledging financial institution's trust department or agent but not in the School District's name.
+- Category 1 Uncollateralized, - Category 2 Cash collateralized with securities held by the pledging financial institution, or - Category 3 Cash collateralized with securities held by the pledging financial institution's trust department or agent but not in the School District's name.

-The School District's deposits by custodial risk category at June 30, 2013, are as follows:
+The School District's deposits by custodial risk category at June 30, 2014, are as follows:

-Custodial Credit

-Risk Category Bank Balance
+Custodial Credit Risk Category - Bank Balance

 1 \$ 0.00

 2 0.00

-3 3,241,130.28
+3 2,836,121.46

-Total \$ 3,241,130.28
+Total \$ 2,836,121.46